-A board member (or a family member) may apply for or be a party to a competitively solicited State grant, contract or lease, if the board member does not serve in the same administrative unit awarding or administering the grant, contract, or lease and so long as the board member does not take official action in the award or administration of the grant, contract, or lease.
+A board member (or immediate family) may apply for or be a party to a competitively solicited State grant, contract or lease, if the board as a body does not award or administer the grant, contract, or lease and so long as the board member does not take official action regarding the grant, contract, or lease.

-A board member (or a family member) may apply for and receive a State loan that is generally available to the public and has fixed eligibility standards, so long as the board member does not take (or withhold) official action affecting the award or administration of the loan.
+A board member (or immediate family) may apply for and receive a State loan that is generally available to the public and has fixed eligibility standards, so long as the board member does not take (or withhold) official action affecting the loan's award or administration.